ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 Topics covered in this series:

-- Validate client certificates in API Management
+1. Validate client certificates in API Management _**(current)**_
-- Validate client certificates in API Management when its behind an Application Gateway
+1. Validate client certificates in API Management when its behind an Application Gateway _(coming soon)_
-- Connection to backends using client certificates
+1. Connection to backends using client certificates _(coming soon)_
-- Deploying client certificates in Key Vault with Azure Pipeline 1/2
+1. Deploying client certificates in Key Vault with Azure Pipeline 1/2 _(coming soon)_
-- Deploying client certificates in Key Vault with Azure Pipeline 2/2
+1. Deploying client certificates in Key Vault with Azure Pipeline 2/2 _(coming soon)_

 ### Intro